MrLoh/thesis-davidson/manuscript.md

 >
 > It is unclear exactly what kind of history is necessary [...].
 But our intuitions are clear enough in many cases.
 You [...] don't understand a language if there are not numerous connections between your use of words and experiences[. ...]
 It may seem that minds are, after all, inscrutable if no present observation of their operation can reveal what they are thinking.
 But of course this does not follow. [...E]ven the mind of an artefact can, if it has one, be understood; it just takes longer, long enough for some history to be observed, since it cannot be inferred." [@Davidson:1990tt, pp. 84--86]

 Davidson's rejection of the "sharp line between the physical and the intellectual capacities" [-@Davidson:1990tt, p.
-84] should not be misinterpreted as a  rejection of a test at all.
+84] should not be misinterpreted as a rejection of the possibility to devise a test at all.
 In his follow up essay 'Representation and Interpretation' [-@Davidson:1990ri] he comes back to the question "what could we detach from a person and still count him or her as a thinking creature" (p.
 87).
 And agrees with Turing that origin, building material, and size and shape for example are irrelevant.
 In so far, Turing was on the right track with his test, he only went too far in detaching the history from a person.
 The ability to determine non predefined meaning --- to connect symbols with objects and events in the world --- is essential for intelligence and it depends on a rich base of experiences of causal interactions with these events and objects.

-I put Davidson's explanation of the required nature of the test as follows: We may judge an object as intelligent, if the object can be observed to be able to
+I put Davidson's explanation of the required nature of the test as follows: We may judge an object as intelligent, if (and only if --- as I will argue) the object can be observed to be able to

 1. successfully communicate with other intelligent beings and
 2. derive its own semantics from a history of its experiences of interaction with other intelligent beings and with objects and events in a shared world.